Can nonlinear parametric oscillators solve random Ising models?

 Next, we analyze if the steady state of the network at threshold is the correct Ising solution.
 To do so, we proceed as follows: For different values of $N$, we randomly select a number $W$ of non-degenerate SK graphs.
 For each graph, we compute the most-efficient eigenvector $\mathbf{v}_{\rm max}$ and the corresponding Ising energy $E(\{\sigma_j\})$ as in Eq.~\eqref{eq:isingenergy} with $\mathbf{\sigma}={\rm sgn}\mathbf{v}_{\rm max}$.
-Then, we compare the energy computed from $\mathbf{v}_{\rm max}$ with the ground-state energy $E_{\rm GS}$ of the corresponding Ising model.
-If $E(\{\sigma_j\})=E_{\rm GS}$, we conclude that the network at threshold for that graph works as a PO-CIM.
+Then, we compare the energy computed from $\mathbf{v}_{\rm max}$ with the GS energy $E_{\rm GS}$ of the corresponding Ising model.
+If $E(\{\sigma_j\})=E_{\rm GS}$, we conclude that the network at threshold works as a PO-CIM for that graph.

-We randomly select $W=300$ non-degenerate SK graphs and compute the \emph{success fraction} $F_S(N)$ defined as the fraction of graphs for which the parametric oscillator network at threshold finds a correct Ising solution.
+We randomly select $W=300$ non-degenerate SK graphs and compute the \emph{success fraction} $F_S(N)$ defined as the fraction of graphs for which the network at threshold finds a correct Ising solution.
 To estimate the numerical precision of our algorithm, we repeat the same procedure five times and plot in Fig.~\ref{fig:finitesizescalingfailedgraphs} the average and standard deviation of the results obtained by this technique.
 We find that the network at threshold works as a PO-CIM for small network sizes $N<6$, but for larger values of $N$, the success fraction exponentially decays, as highlighted by the exponential fit in the inset.
 The data for $N=80,100$ are absent from the logarithmic plot since we find $F_S=0$ within our numerical precision.
-The unavoidable conclusion is that the success probability of a POs network near threshold to find the Ising ground of a random large graph is exceedingly small.
+The unavoidable conclusion is that the success probability of a PO network near threshold to find the Ising solution of a large random graph is exceedingly small.

 \textit{\underline{Nonlinear system}.} We now extend the previous analysis to the nonlinear regime by computing the success fraction when the pump power is above the oscillation threshold.
-Our goal is to show that, even if the network fails to behave as PO-CIM at threshold, nonlinear effects can induce the POs network to find correct Ising solutions sufficiently above threshold.
-We show how this fact critically depends on the form of the nonlinearity.
+Our goal is to show that, even if the network fails to behave as PO-CIM at threshold, nonlinear effects can induce the network to find the correct Ising solution sufficiently above threshold.
+We show how this fact critically depends on the exact form of the nonlinearity.